The Prostate Gland: A Source of Pain and Pleasure

 Now there is a combination of Avodart and Flomax called Jalyn which combines the 5-alpha reductase plus the alpha-blocker.
 This combination appears to have improved symptoms compared to either drug used alone.

-If you’re unwilling or unable to take oral medications, or reluctant or unsuited to undergo surgery, alternative treatments now exist.
-They include:
+If you’re unwilling to take medications, unable to take oral medications, or reluctant or unsuited to undergo surgery alternative treatments now exist.

 Microwave of the prostate gland – Now there are minimally invasive treatments that don’t require hospital admission or surgery to relieve the obstruction.
 Transurethral microwave of the prostate gland or TUMT reduces the enlarged prostate gland symptoms, preserves sexual function, and provides durable results.
 The technique uses microwaves to reduce the obstruction on the urethra by the enlarged prostate gland.
 Treatment can be completed within 30 minutes in the doctor’s office and requires only a local anesthesia.